-Rad Power Bikes reveals more user-friendly next gen e-bike RadRover 6 Plus for $1,999 – TechCrunch
+Rad Power Bikes reveals more user-friendly next-gen e-bike RadRover 6 Plus for $1,999 – TechCrunch

 What’s new with the RadRover 6 Plus?

-Rad Power’s newest model is the first of its kind to feature hydraulic brakes and ceramic brakepads, which means riders will need to apply less pressure to slow down or stop, and they can expect brakepads to have a longer lifespan and require less maintenance.
-There’s also been some updates to the battery, which was designed in-house and lives directly in the frame of the bike, which not only looks kind of cool but it’s also easy to remove for indoor charging.
+Rad Power’s newest model is the first of its kind to feature hydraulic brakes and ceramic brake pads, which means riders will need to apply less pressure to slow down or stop, and they can expect brake pads to have a longer lifespan and require less maintenance.
+There’s also been some updates to the battery, which was designed in-house and lives directly in the frame of the bike.
+The design allows for easy removal of the battery for indoor charging.

 The frame itself has been re-engineered to accommodate shorter people, and the center of gravity has been lowered, which the company says should improve handling.
 The geared hub motor has 750 wattage of power, which is the same as the RadRover 5, but the company says the 6 Plus can handle hills 25% faster.